Exclusive!

 collaboration with Kelly propelled the

 actress to international stardom.
-Hitchcock

-was also on a roll.’
+Hitchcock was also on a roll.’

-The director next cast Kelly with Cary Grant
+The director next cast Kelly with Cary

-in To Catch a Thief.
-The film was
+Grant in To Catch a Thief.
+The

-principality of Monaco.
-Released in 1955, it
+in the principality of Monaco.
+Released

-was another hit.
+in 1955, it was another hit.

 ‘Hitchcock